tfxor/terrahub/SECURITY.md

 ## Vulnerability Management Plan

 ### Keep permissions to a minimum
-The CloudReady.ai uses the least amount of access to limit the impact of possible security incidents, see Information collection and use.
+The TerraHub CLI uses the least amount of access to limit the impact of possible security incidents.

-If someone would get access to the WIP app, the worst thing they could do is to read out contents from pull requests, limited to repositories the WIP got installed on.

 ### Secure accounts with access
-The [CloudReady Organization](https://github.com/CloudReadyAI) on GitHub requires 2FA authorization for all members.
+The [TerraHub Organization](https://github.com/TerraHubCorp) on GitHub requires 2FA authorization for all members.

 ### Critical Updates and Security Notices
 We learn about critical software updates and security threats from these sources: